florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 - multifiber interactions,
 - and the contribution of active transport mechanisms.

-Post-processing were performed in Python.
+Post-processing was performed in Python.

 ---